-Before children, for 12 plus years, I got to be a “second mom” to hundreds of kids.
-While that was a daunting and exciting full-time job, I went down an unchartered course over three years ago into the “stay at home mom” world, commonly referred to as SAHM.
-Wow, what a fun, challenging, crazy, sweet, self-growth spurt I experienced.
+Before children, for 12-plus years, I got to be a “second mom” to hundreds of kids.
+While that was a daunting and exciting full-time job, I went down an unchartered course over three years ago into the stay-at-home mom world, commonly referred to as SAHM.
+Wow, what a fun, challenging, crazy, sweet self-growth spurt I experienced.
 I learned more about myself and my family during those years than I ever imagined.
 Staying at home with my kids was one of the greatest privileges I’ve ever had.

 to say never.
 I’m currently doing or have done everything I said I would never do.
-Over the last three years, I have loved investing in my kids and will continue to do so. l have loved experiencing all the senses that come with being a SAHM—the things I got to see them do and hear them say.
+Over the last three years, I have loved investing in my kids and will continue to do so.
+I have loved experiencing all the senses that come with being a SAHM—the things I got to see them do and hear them say.
 Watching them learn, feeling their every touch, tasting their sweet kisses (or the baby food that was spit back at me).
-And the smells…oh the smells of motherhood!
-For a SAHM, those things are never ending.
+And the smells… Oh, the smells of motherhood!
+For a SAHM, those things are never-ending.
 That is life, and it’s a sweet one.
 I would never trade the fact that I got to be the one to experience those firsts, joys, and challenges for anything.

 When my husband and I decided that going back to work was an option for me, I was afraid I was going to miss so much of my kids.
 I’ve only officially been back to work for a couple of weeks but I’m here to tell you that my kids still talk, learn, feel, touch, kiss, act a hot mess, smell, hug, smile, cry, and more!
-I’ve learned that I’m not missing so much, I actually notice more.
-I actually am more apt to stop and “see” or “hear” things because I miss them throughout the day.
+I’ve discovered that I’m not missing so much, I actually notice more.
+I am more apt to stop and “see” or “hear” things because I miss them throughout the day.

 Not the answer you were expecting?
-It sounds so selfish and maybe it is, but just like any mom, I’ve learned that if I make time for myself along the way and invest in myself I’m ultimately better for them.
+It sounds so selfish and maybe it is, but just like any mom, I’ve learned that if I make time for myself along the way and invest in myself, I’m ultimately better for them.

 How did I know I was ready to go back to work?

-I laugh as I write this and if you’re a mom, you know!
+I laugh as I write this, and if you’re a mom, you know!
 I missed and needed adult conversations.
 I needed to disconnect.
 I needed a challenge, to walk away, to take a break.
 I’ve heard people say that once you have children, going to work is like a vacation.
-I can totally identify now.
-I love my kids, more than life itself, but who doesn’t love a good vacation?
+I can completely identify now.
+I love my kids, more than life itself, but who doesn’t enjoy a good vacation?
 There is no greater responsibility than raising our kids, but what a daunting, anxious, and stressful job that can be.
 Teaching other peoples’ kids for a short time during the day and then sending them home to their own parents is a chance for me to breathe and let go of the pressures of raising my own.
 Just like any other break that we take in life, there is a chance to reflect, put things into perspective, and anticipate or look forward to the “mom life” at home.

 This one is hard to explain.
 I just knew it was the right time.
 You’ll just know.
 (Don’t miss What to Do When You Need a Change if you need some help figuring it out!)

 If you’re like me, you might feel guilty for wanting time off from this full-time job of being a SAHM.
 But then I realized that I’m not good for anyone, my kids included, if I don’t invest in myself too.
 Investing in yourself looks different from mom to mom.
-For some it’s a hot bath, a pedicure, a long run, a shopping trip, a girls’ night or weekend, a conversation with another adult, or just simply taking a shower.
+For some, it’s a hot bath, a pedicure, a long run, a shopping trip, a girls’ night or weekend, a conversation with another adult, or just simply taking a shower.
 I’m a combination of these.
 But as challenging and rewarding as being a SAHM was, I still felt a longing for something.
 (If you’re a SAHM, please don’t cringe and think I’m terrible!)
 I’m just being honest!
 Going back to work is an investment in myself.
 I am needed, challenged, fulfilled, and encouraged in different ways at my job outside of the home versus inside the home.

 If you’re a SAHM and you’re feeling as though you are still missing something, please know that it doesn’t mean you are a bad mom or that you don’t love your kids if you’re contemplating going back to work.
 I had to get to the point where I believed this.
 I had to understand that not only did I have a purpose in the home with my husband and my kids, but I also have a purpose outside of the home.
 I need to fulfill that purpose because perhaps there is someone who needs me.
 A dear friend of mine used to say, “Be where you are supposed to be, doing what you’re supposed to be doing, when you are supposed to be doing it.”
 I can honestly, peacefully, and joyfully say that I am.

-Maybe you can relate and need to know that you’re not a bad mom for wanting to work
+Maybe you can relate and need to know that you’re not a bad mom for wanting to work.